GenSayer/es40/README.md

 ------------------------------------------------------------------------

 ## Status

+## 5/7/26 - Tru64 support.
+Red Hat 7.2 works.
+Timers fixed.
+Thanks to a surprising AXPbox we have finalized the remaining SCSI flaws
+that were blocking Tru64, and as well implemented some user-friendly features.
+Red Hat 7.2's X11 doesn't play nicely yet though....
+OS Support list looks like this now:

+Windows NT4 with graphics
+Windows 2K RCs and AXP64 2210 with some effort with graphics
+OpenVMS 8.4-2L1 and 2L2 with graphics
+Tru64 5.1B with graphics
+SOME Linux - Red Hat Enigma / 7.2 tested X11 flawed, needs to be fixed
+NetBSD 6 through 10.1 at minimum
+OpenBSD 4.8, 7.7, and 7.8

+Networking is only confirmed working on OpenVMS, however it may work on Tru64.

+For windows hosts, we now have an emulated MPU-401 MIDI output device.
+Not full
+sound, but MIDI players can send out music from the emulator now.

+## 4/30/26 - Windows NT support
+That was a wild ride.

 ## 4/24/26 - ARC works!
 Lingering screen corruption issue - memtest failure at 0x80000
 Flash system from v73.iso with all options - exit the first stage updater